certified septic inspections

 - Pump the tank and inspect the structural integrity of the tank walls and lid.
 If a tank includes a filter, then the filter is cleaned at this point.

-- Test the leach field by introducing high volume water to the tank outlet line.
+- Test the disposal area by introducing high volume water to the tank outlet line.

-- Inspect the yard for signs of surfacing or other indicators of leach line failure or distress.
+- Inspect the yard for signs of surfacing or other indicators of disposal area failure or distress.

-- Flush toilet in the house or add water to sewer clean-out to make sure the sewer line is clear and functioning properly.
+- Flush toilet in the house or add water to sewer cleanout to make sure the inlet sewer line is clear and functioning properly.

 - Replace tank lids and backfill.

-After the inspection, the paperwork is processed and sent to the property owners or their agents.
+After the inspection, the paperwork is processed and sent to the property owners, real estate agents and title companies.
 By law, this inspection is good for a period of six months.
 If a house is sold, this work needs to be done no longer than six months prior to close of escrow.